zezutom/ktor-authentication-tutorial/ch05-cors/README.md

-# CORS Configuration and CSRF Prevention
+# CORS Configuration
 This is the fifth chapter of the series.
-In this chapter, we will configure CORS and prevent CSRF.
+In this chapter, we will configure CORS.